keepaliveit-staging/staging.keepaliveit.co.uk/collections/_techtip/keeping-android-phones-updated.md

 ---
 layout: splash
-title: "How to update an Android Phone"
+title: "How to update the operating system of an Android Phone?"
 permalink: /tech-tips/how-to-update-android-phone-software

 excerpt: "Do you need to know how to update the Software on your Android Phone?
 This guide will walk you through the upgrade process so that you can take the 'DIY approach' and perform any future Android Software upgrades on your Android Phone by yourself."